marcellacornia/mlnet/README.md

 For more datails about our research please visit our [page](http://imagelab.ing.unimore.it/imagelab/researchActivity.asp?idActivity=30).

 If you have any general doubt about our work, please use the [public issues section](https://github.com/marcellacornia/mlnet/issues) on this github repo.
-Alternatively, drop us an e-mail at <marcella.cornia@unimore.it> or <lorenzo.baraldi@unimore.it>.
+Alternatively, drop us an e-mail at <mailto:marcella.cornia@unimore.it> or <mailto:lorenzo.baraldi@unimore.it>.